Blue Ridge Awaits

 Moderate Hikes

 These moderate hikes are a bit longer, with a bit more elevation, but can still be completed in a couple of hours.
-They’re a bit more of a challenge but won’t zap your energy.
+They’re a bit more of a challenge but won’t zap your energy for the day.
 These hikes are great for most kids, but very young children might have a hard time.

 This trail in Pembroke is just over an hour from Roanoke, but I had to include it in this list because the 66 foot tall waterfall is something to behold.